 1. You Wholeheartedly Want to Be Single

 If you’re meant to be single, one of the key signs is that you fully embrace and enjoy your life as a single person.
-Rather than wanting to find a relationship in the future and be part of a couple at some point, you’re perfectly content with your single status and are without a partner completely by choice.
+Rather than wanting to find a relationship in the future, you’re perfectly content with your single status and are without a partner completely by choice.
 However, it’s important to understand the key distinction between people who are single because they truly want to be and people who are alone by circumstance.
 For instance, just because you’re not in a relationship, were broken up with, or haven’t dated in a while doesn’t mean that you prefer being and staying single—it just means that you haven’t met the right person yet.
 But for people who want to live a singleton life forever, they’re not interested in meeting anyone because that’s not a priority or a necessity.
-They're not alone by circumstance, but rather by choice!
+They're not alone by circumstance, but rather by choice.

 2. You’re Set in Your Ways